 Stop looking at the stats

-One reason you may want to quit is that your traffic and stats are underwhelming (to say the least).
+You may want to quit because your traffic and stats are underwhelming (to say the least).
 Just write.
 Don’t look at your analytics.
 Don’t look at traffic numbers.
 Just write content and enjoy that part of blogging.

 Then, come back to those numbers again after 30 days.
-You just may rediscover the reason why you loved to blog.
-There is less stress and pressure put on yourself to succeed.
+You might rediscover the reason why you loved to blog.
+There are less stress and pressure put on yourself to succeed.

 Limit your research